Comfort Women: A New Musical: Plot

-The musical takes place in 1941, in Seoul, Korea.
+The musical takes place in 1941, in Keijō (Seoul), Korea, Empire of Japan.
 The musical is about young Korean women from a small town in Korea who are ostensibly enlisted to work in a factory in Japan by a Japanese agent.
 Instead of working in the factory, the women are sent to a Japanese army camp in Indonesia.
 Goeun, a woman in Korea, is tricked by a man who promised her a good job in Tokyo.
 Instead, she is taken to Indonesia.
 Mr Komino, the Japanese agent who recruits the women, lies to the women that they will be working in a sugar factory in Japan, but he sells the women to the Army, to make money for himself, so the women can be used as sex slaves.

 In the Japanese army camp, the women are cruelly abused to try to make them into sex slaves.
 Goeun becomes a sex slave for the Imperial Japanese Army.
 Goeun, Youngsun, Namsoon, Malsoon, Soonja, and Jinju are forced to service soldiers in Indonesia.
 The women are intermittently dragged out of stark, dim, wooden cells, to pleasure soldiers in military brothels.
 The women are told, "Your bodies now belong to the Great Imperial Army.
 You are to allow our soldiers to enjoy their time with you, as a reward for the hard work they are doing.
 Number two: Respect your soldiers; do not fight back.
 Number three: Failure to follow steps one and two are an automatic death sentence."
 After the women are imprisoned in the army camp, systematic rape by the Japanese soldiers is represented by a dance piece.

 Minsik, a Korean serving in the Imperial Japanese Army, decides to help Goeun and the other women escape their Japanese captors.
 Minsik creates a way to take the women back to Korea.
 Most of the comfort women in the musical survive.